abinit/abinit/doc/tutorial/eph4mob.md

 For further examples see [[test:v9_57]], and [[test:v9_61]].
 Also note that the two tests cannot be executed in multidataset mode with a single input file.
-Note, however, that the quality of the interpolation depends on the initial coarse $\kk$-mesh.
+Finally, keep in mind that the quality of the interpolation depends on the initial coarse $\kk$-mesh.
 So we recommended, to look at the interpolant.
-It is also a good idea to use an energy window that is larger than the one employed for the mobility.
+It is also a good idea to use an energy window that is larger than the one that will be employed to compute the mobility in the EPH code.
 <!--as well as the position of the band edges-->